RebornBeat/BGP-X/docs/mesh_architecture.md

 ## 2. Satellite is Not Mesh

-Before describing mesh, one important clarification: **satellite internet (Starlink, Iridium, Inmarsat, etc.) is NOT a mesh domain in BGP-X**.
-Satellite internet provides internet connectivity over BGP-routed infrastructure.
-From BGP-X's protocol perspective, a node with Starlink WAN is a clearnet node — same domain type 0x00000001 as fiber or cellular.

 A mesh island gateway using Starlink as its WAN connection is a domain bridge node that bridges the clearnet domain (via Starlink) to the mesh domain (via LoRa or WiFi radio).
 The satellite provides the clearnet side of the bridge.
 See `satellite_architecture.md` for the full satellite discussion.

-Domain type 0x00000005 (bgpx-satellite) is **RESERVED** for a future BGP-X-native satellite network where satellites themselves run BGP-X relay nodes communicating via inter-satellite links.
-This is NOT currently active.

 ---